-Although heat is in the name, you can use a heat pump for AC.
-It works by moving heat instead of generating it (unlike furnaces) which is why it also is used as a two way system.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by moving heat instead of generating it (the way a furnace does) which is why it also is used as a dual function system.
 It's true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
-Just compare these two luxury level systems from Lennox.
+Just look at these two luxury level systems from Lennox.

 XC25 Air Conditioner